In this article:

 With some policies, you may have the added benefit of being able to increase or decrease your sum assured during the policy term if your inheritance tax liability changes.

-It may be possible to change your whole of life insurance sum assured if the following events occur:
+It may be possible to change your sum assured if the following events occur:

 1. The value of your estate increases (increasing your tax liability)